 Candidates need to be able to think creatively in three dimensions.
 Evidence of this is characteristically furnished at interview by a portfolio of work which might include drawings or paintings for an A-level Art course, photographs, records of projects undertaken in spare time, or sketch books.
 Mechanical or technical drawings are not required.

-Applicants can expect to have one interview with Dr Campbell and a second member of the University’s teaching staff, at which the portfolio will be discussed.
+Applicants can expect to have one interview with Dr DuFour and a second member of the University’s teaching staff, at which the portfolio will be discussed.
 No specific A-level subjects are required but a mixture of arts and sciences is desirable.
 A first-hand acquaintance of some of the major European buildings of the past is helpful.
 Conditional offers are typically A*AA; comparable conditions are set for those taking the IB and other school-leaving examinations.

 Further information about the course is available from the Faculty Office, Department of Architecture, 1 Scroope Terrace, Trumpington Street, Cambridge CB2 1PX or on the website.

 All applicants for Architecture are required to take written and practical assessments at interview, if interviewed.